nbsdx/SimpleJSON/README.md

 Simple C++ JSON library

 ## About
 SimpleJSON is a lightweight JSON library for exporting data in JSON format from C++.
-It makes heavy use of templates to make it as easy as possible for the user to make chages and generate JSON objects.
+By taking advantage of templates and operator overloading on the backend, you're able to create and work with JSON objects right away, just as you would expect from a language such as JavaScript.
 SimpleJSON is packaged as a single C++ Header file "json.hpp".

 ## Upcoming Features
 SimpleJSON is still missing some features, which I hope to get done soon!